s2e-systems/dust-dds/dds/README.md

 ## Release schedule

 Dust DDS doesn't follow a fixed release schedule but we will make releases as new features are implemented.
-Until we are out of the experimental phase we will not provide separate bugfix versions.

 ## License